weiyanwy98-rgb/NYC_BUS_UI_SZE/docs/test-procedures/test.md

 **Expected Results**:
 - Search filters results as user types
 - Only matching lines are shown
-- Search is case-insensitive
-- No lag during typing
 - Selected line appears in the button
 - Dropdown closes after selection